meet-projects/Y2-Summer-Labs/0.4 Frontend UI with Bolt/README.md

 - Test it: type a message and confirm it matches your agent's personality.

 ### Step 3: Connect — Add your API key and go live
+- Paste this prompt into Bolt once to configure the client:
+  > "Update the Anthropic client initialization to read the base URL from environment: `new Anthropic({ apiKey, baseURL: process.env.ANTHROPIC_BASE_URL })`.
+Then add `ANTHROPIC_API_KEY=your-key-here` and `ANTHROPIC_BASE_URL=your-base-url` to the environment variables."

-- In the Bolt editor, find the `.env` file or the environment variables section.
+- Next, in the Bolt editor, find the `.env` file or the environment variables section.
-- Add your Anthropic API key:
+- Then in Bolt's env panel, set both:
   ```
   ANTHROPIC_API_KEY=your-key-here
+  ANTHROPIC_BASE_URL=your-base-url
   ```
 - Click the reload button in the preview panel.
 - Test your app end-to-end: it should respond using your exact system prompt.